TheScienceGuy314/YT-Vid-Downloader/README.md

 Only for Windows currently.

-Alternatively, you can download Python and run the source file (YouTube_Video_Downloader.pyw).
+However, for OSX and Linux, you can download Python and run the source file (YouTube_Video_Downloader.pyw).